Dr Serena Ferente

 Dr Ferente joined the department in 2006 as a Lecturer in Medieval European History.
 She studied at the Scuola Normale of Pisa, the Ecole des Hautes Etudes en Sciences Sociales of Paris, and the European University Institute of Florence.

-She was a fellow of the Harvard Center for Italian Renaissance Studies in 2009/10 and a François Braudel Senior Fellow at the European University Institute in 2014.
-She will be a fellow of the Netherlands Institute for Advanced Studies in 2016/17.
+She was a fellow of the Harvard Center for Italian Renaissance Studies in 2009/10, a François Braudel Senior Fellow at the European University Institute in 2013, and a fellow of the Netherlands Institute for Advanced Studies in 2016/17.
 She is the PI of the project ‘Cultures of Voting in Pre-Modern Europe’, funded in 2014 by the British Academy.

 - Women, Gender and the State